Ralphive/codeclub/README.md

 * [Follow the project's steps](https://projects.raspberrypi.org/en/projects/about-me/3)

-### Week 2 - Rock, Paper, Scissor
+### Week 2 - Rock, Paper, Scissors
 In this project you will make a Rock, Paper, Scissors game and play against the computer.

 Rules: You and the computer both choose rock, paper or scissors.

 The winner is decided by these rules:

-*    Rock blunts scissors
-*    Paper covers rock
-*    Scissors cut paper
+Rock blunts scissors, Paper covers rock, Scissors cut paper

 * [Follow the project's steps](https://projects.raspberrypi.org/en/projects/rock-paper-scissors/2)